Highlights. Global online shopping revenue totaled $6.01 trillion in 2024; projections indicate that sales will exceed $8.9 trillion by 2030.

 With thousands of e-commerce websites, global and international markets are each dominated by a handful of major retailers.

-• Americans spend 486% more on Amazon than they spend at the second-highest grossing U.S. online retailer.
+• Americans spend 488% more on Amazon than at the second-highest-grossing U.S. online retailer.

 • Among U.S. online retailers, Amazon has a 37.6% market share.